 Genus Luffisphaera Belcher & Swale, 1975

 Diagnoses: Cells spherical or elliptical, size range ca. 2.5-3.5 µm.
 Periplast covered with a single layer of hollow, lattice-work scales.
 The majority of these consist of a bowl-shaped lower part with a thickened base supporting a cylindrical, fusiform or dome-shaped outer portion.
 Some scales possess the basal part only.
-Ko flagella or basal bodies observed.
+No cilia or basal bodies observed.
 Single large nucleus present.

 All from Belcher and Swale, 1975